Damon Bruce

-Damon Matthew Bruce (born March 25, 1975) is an American sports radio host who currently hosts Damon and Ratto (with Ray Ratto) on KGMZ-FM "95.7 the Game" in San Francisco, California.
+Damon Matthew Bruce (born March 25, 1975) is an American sports radio host who hosted the Damon and Ratto (with Ray Ratto) on KGMZ-FM "95.7 the Game" in San Francisco, California.
+The Duo was replaced in a station shuffle in March 2023.

 An Indiana University Bloomington graduate, Bruce began his radio career in the late 1990s as a producer with KNBR in San Francisco.
 He later hosted Sports Overnight America and became a reporter for the ESPN Radio and Sporting News Radio networks.
 After stints in Columbus, Ohio and Fort Wayne, Indiana, Bruce re-joined KNBR 680 in 2005 to host Sportsphone 680.
 From 2010 to 2014, Bruce hosted an afternoon talk show on KNBR's sister station KTCT "KNBR 1050" and joined CBS Sports Radio in 2013.
 Bruce also hosted pre-game and post-game shows for KNBR coverage of San Francisco 49ers and San Francisco Giants games.
 At the end of March 2014, he joined 95.7 the Game as the weekday late afternoon host.